FireDaemon OpenSSL for Microsoft Windows

 Windows Installer

-You can download our Windows installer found in the "Download OpenSSL" section above.
+You can download the Windows installers found in the "Download OpenSSL" section above.
 Installation is straightforward.
 OpenSSL is installed into the following file system locations.
 These locations are specified during the build and follow OpenSSL's conventions.

 %PROGRAMFILES%\FireDaemon OpenSSL 3